IdeaBlocks: Expressing and Reusing Divergent Intents for Graphic Design Exploration using Generative AI: Related Work

 \subsection{Intent Modeling and Reusing in Creative Systems}

-As generative AI becomes increasingly integrated into creative workflows, designers are required to express their intentions primarily through text prompts.
-However, text modality often poses limitations, especially during open-ended creative ideation, where user intentions are often vague or evolve dynamically.
-Recent work has explored this user's struggle with prompt articulation~\cite{mahdavi2024ai, zamfirescu2023johnny}, highlighting the need for systems that better support the expression, resolution, and reuse of exploratory intent.
+As generative AI becomes more integrated into creative workflows, designers often express intentions through text prompts.
+However, text modality can often be limiting, especially in open-ended ideation where intentions are vague or evolve dynamically.
+Recent studies investigate these struggles~\cite{mahdavi2024ai, zamfirescu2023johnny}, highlighting the need for systems that better support the expression, resolution, and reuse of creative intent.